Leach Field Failing = Important Homeowner Decision

 So the question becomes, what are the alternatives and options.
 First and foremost, being aware of the septic system and what goes into it.
 But more importantly how does a septic system and leach field work.
 Septic systems work on the basis that bacteria and enzymes that form naturally within your septic tank breakdown solid waste into liquid form.
 Then that liquid form is drained out in to the soil via the leach field.
 If the naturally occurring bacteria in your system is being killed over and over each day, logic tells you that less solid waste is being broken down, or at least the process is less efficient.
 This results in organic matter collecting in the leach field.
 This bio mat, as it is called, leads to leach field failure.

 In addition to awareness, treatment is what is most important.
 Regular maintenance with a septic additive is the easiest and most affordable way to keep your system running well.
-Do not bother with RID X, the product is fine for a newer system, but it is not intended to help your older leach field be restored.
-Look at the leading septic treatment brands and decide what works best for you, typically a granular treatment is the best option.
+Do not bother with store bought brands, those products are fine for a newer system, but it is not intended to help your older leach field be restored.
+Look at the leading septic treatment brands and decide what works best for you.
+Our Brand is Septicleanse, and we feel it is superior.
 Septic shock treatments are also available, and recommended.
 They guarantee that you can start fresh, they cost a bit more money, but nothing compared to replacing the system.

 Leach field problems start with the loss of bacteria in the septic tank.
 The good news is, you can give the system back what it has lost, plus enough extra to reverse the build-up.
 It is not an instant fix, it may take a couple weeks to a couple months depending on which treatment option you choose.
 But it will restore the leach field.
 That is what the goal is…to fix the system, and to avoid the $10,000 bill of course!